 Crossrail – Victoria Dock project with contractor Newton and Frost

-The London Crossrail scheme, due to open in 2018, features the Victoria Dock project which will enable high frequency trains travelling on the existing surface infrastructure to move underground and into the tunnelled section on the new Elizabeth line.
+The London Crossrail scheme features the Victoria Dock project, which will enable high frequency trains travelling on the existing surface infrastructure to move underground and into the tunnelled section on the new Elizabeth line.
 The Crossrail programme commenced in 2012 and features 10 new stations, with the aim of improving congestion and travel times in London.

 ExMesh™ was appointed by Crossrail contractor Newton and Frost Fencing Ltd to design and manufacture one-off pedestrian emergency exit gates as part of the Victoria Dock Crossrail project.

 Newton and Frost required high quality gates to be manufactured within a very tight timescale, ready for installation in a highly visible residential location.

 ExMesh™ worked closely with Newton and Frost and the contracted architects to produce the project drawings and layouts while also evaluating and advising on any potential certification breaches or considerations for the project.